kylebye4mav/BudgetTracker-Final/readme.md

 # BudgetTracker-Final

-BudgetTracker Version 1.0: This build is far from finished.
-Currently this build does the following:
+BudgetTracker Version 2.0: Currently this build does the following:

-    1) Open up sign in screen.

-    2) Has you sign in.
-(Credentials provided below).

-    3) Open up an empty budget. ($0)
+    -   Saves budget into files.
+Saves every budget change.
+    -   Budgets are tether to accounts.
+    -   Account budgets are locally stored.
+    -   Account system is stored online.
+Downloaded on first run.
+    -   Deposit/Withdraw System
+    -   Clean GUI

 Provided Credentials: